Pasture and feed management

 In these mild winters that most parts have been having in recent years, weeds have never stopped growing, especially Californian thistles and ragwort, so make sure you can identify them and treat them now with the correct product, and not when they have flowered and seeded the district.
 They also take up space in the pasture, which cuts down the available grazing area.
 Check Growsafe to learn about safe use of chemicals.

 Many farmers graze their triplet ewes them ewes with twins (and never singles) so a stray lamb can always get a feed somewhere in the confusion of multiple lambs.
 But this is not guaranteed, and close watch is needed all the time to make sure all lambs are feeding by checking they have full bellies.
-A ewe with a single lamb will never be confused and let another lamb sneak a feed.
+A ewe with a single lamb will never be fooled by numbers and let another lamb sneak a feed.

 To avoid confusion, mark multiple lambs at birth with similar raddle spots and check they are always mothered up correctly, especially before they settle for the night.
 Any lamb with an empty tummy needs a feed of some extra good quality milk or colostrum replacer, as it’s obviously not getting enough milk from its dam.

-There’s always a danger that late lambing ewes are forgotten about and overfed, as which can lead to large lambs and difficult births (dystocia) or bearings- where the vagina or uterus is pushed out.
+There’s always a danger that late lambing ewes are forgotten about and overfed, as which can lead to large lambs and difficult births (dystocia) or bearings - where the vagina or uterus is pushed out.
 Don’t try to fix bearings yourself as it risks the death of both ewe and lambs.

-Check with your vet about the flock’s vaccination programme, so if you didn’t vaccinate ewes pre-lambing, check what vaccines lambs will need on your particular property at docking.
+Check with your vet about the flock’s vaccination programme; so if you didn’t vaccinate ewes pre-lambing, check what vaccines lambs will need on your particular property at docking.
 Pulpy Kidney vaccine is an important one.
 Vaccinating ewes before lambing is one less chore to do in the lambing paddock.
 Remember it takes about three weeks before vaccines start to work.

-Ewes should not need a worm drench before lambing despite what all the advertising in the farming press says with around 45 different products on the market at the moment.
+Recent research has shown that ewes do not need a worm drench before lambing despite what all the advertising in the farming press says with around 45 different products on the market at the moment.
 Lambs should never be drenched at docking as they still have enough immunity from their mothers’ milk.

 Lactating ewes need plenty of good clean water, so make sure that the troughs are clean, and that the lambs cannot drown in them when they race around.
 Put some large rocks in the troughs or cover them with reinforcing mesh.